-- Anyone over 13 within those areas is eligible to submit a Cause, including State Farm® agents, employees and their immediate families.
+- Anyone over 13 years of age within the 50 U.S. States or D.C. is eligible to submit a Cause, including State Farm® agents, employees and their immediate families.

-- Each Cause submission must fall under one of three broad buckets: Education, Safety, or Community Development.
+- Each Cause submission must support one of three broad program categories: Education, Safety, or Community Development.

 - All eligible Cause submissions will be read and reviewed by a panel of State Farm® Youth Advisory Board members.

-- The top 200 Cause submissions as chosen by the State Farm Youth Advisory Board will be entered onto Facebook for public voting.
+- The top 200 Cause submissions will be entered onto Facebook for public voting.

 - The top 40 vote-getting Causes will receive $25,000 each in grant money to complete their project.

 - Your community's participation will be key in order for your Cause to advance!